pyOpenSci/handbook/community/github/pull-requests.md

 :::{tip}
 Review your own pull request before asking someone else to review it for you.
 You might be surprised that you notice things in the pull request that you didn't notice when working on the content locally.
 :::

+### Pull request content

+Below are some guidelines for pull request content.
+Clean pull requests lead to simpler reviews & faster merging!

 1. **Keep It Small**: Aim for one logical change per pull request to simplify review.
 1. **Create descriptive PR Title and Summary**: Clearly state what the PR achieves and why, including any related issue numbers or discussions.